 Sample code is available on GitHub for each of the Azure Speech Services.
 These samples cover common scenarios like reading audio from a file or stream, continuous and single-shot recognition, and working with custom models.
 Use these links to view SDK and REST samples:

-- Speech-to-text and speech translation samples (SDK)
+- Speech-to-text, text-to-speech, and speech translation samples (SDK)